 The story contrasts button down lawyer Paul Bratter (Redford) with his free-spirited new bride, Corie (Fonda).
 As the film begins, the newlyweds honeymoon in a luxury hotel.
 After a week in their room, duty calls Paul back to the office.
 Corie wants to keep the party going.
 Wearing a pajama top and little else, Fonda is the American Bardot.

 Directed by Gene Saks, that luxuriousness ends when the couple moves into their fifth floor walk up apartment in Greenwich Village.
-The beginning of the movie opens up the play considerably with locations shots around the city.
-Unfortunately, once they’re in the walk-up, they rarely leave the building.
-There are running gags about the flight of stairs and the lack of heat.
+The beginning of the movie opens up the play considerably with location shots around the city.
+Unfortunately, once they’re in the walk-up, they rarely leave the building with running gags about the flight of stairs and the lack of heat.
 We also meet a series of New York types including the quirky neighbors and a put upon telephone installation guy (Herb Edelman).

 Charles Boyer sends up his continental image as neighbor Victor.
 Mildred Natwick is the meddling mother-in-law.
 Natwick and Edelman reprised their stage roles.

 Simon’s script has little to do with the societal changes happening in 1967.
 From the same year, The Graduate also concerns traditional topics but feels more relevant.
 For example, Ben and Elaine, a Berkeley student, visit clubs on the Sunset Strip during their courtship.